djc-swe/Eulerity/README.md

 # Eulerity

-> Hi there, I'm Daniel and I am an aspiring programmer.
+> Hi there I'm Daniel, an aspiring programmer.
 > The mobile app below takes images from a json notation,
 > and displays the results inside custom dynamic views.
 > Although Swift has plenty of helpful libraries to ease this process,